Jozefwl/Jozefwl/README.md

 ### I have an interest in JavaScript and Linux,
 ● I know basics of JavaScript, so if You can contact me if you want!

+● I'm a newbie 3D modeller, but I know how to make a good looking scene.
+I can model in fusion 360 and I can use a 3D printer.

 ● I've been tinkering with servers for about two years now.
 I've also been making a HUDs and various tiny programs in Expression 2.

 ● I'm currently studying @ [Unicorn University](https://unicornuniversity.net/)